 There is arguably no better operator in the oil industry than Canadian Natural Resources (TSE:CNQ).
 The company is one of the lowest cost producers and can maintain positive cash flows despite low oil prices.
 Canadian Natural also produces a wide variety of products, including heavy crude oil, bitumen, natural gas, and NGLs.

 On a corporate level, CNQ's break-even part is around ~$40/barrel – the lowest among Canadian oil sands producers.

 What does this mean exactly?
 It means the dividend is sustainable at WTI prices above this price point.
 In fact, the company came out with a dividend raise in early March of 2021, a double digit raise of 10.6%.
 Why are we mentioning this now?
 When numerous junior producers and even one of the largest producers in the country Suncor were cutting dividends, Canadian Natural was boosting it.

-The company is now yielding in the low 4% range and unlike some of the majors, has been able to navigate the crisis without a cut.
-It also has a 20-year dividend growth streak, which makes it one of the best income stocks in the country.
+The company is now yielding in the low 3.43% range and unlike some of the majors, navigated the crisis without a cut.
+It also has a 21-year dividend growth streak, which makes it one of the best income stocks in the country.

-If oil continues to however around US$70/barrel then CNQ is one of the best options in the industry.
-If oil rises on a surge in demand?
+If oil continues to however around US$80/barrel then CNQ is one of the best options in the industry.
+If oil continues to rise?
 In this case, Canadian Natural would benefit significantly.

 Simply put, this is a low cost, disciplined operator that is one of the best producers in the industry.

 3. TC Energy (TSX:TRP)